wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 To be a valued Open Source author you can't however push a total crap in the world.
 Code that doesn't work, doesn't compile, doesn't explain itself is a terrible addition to the community.
-It also isn't very valuable if you don't explain through the documentation what your code does.
+It also isn't very valuable if you don't explain through the documentation what your code does and how to use it.

-So strive for good enough quality.
+Strive for good enough code quality.
 Not perfect, because I think perfection is an enemy of the invention.
 Try to make it good enough.
-Something that maybe wouldn't give you A+, but maybe around B.
+Something that maybe wouldn't give you A+, but maybe around B+.

-This is critical, because getting to A+ is hard for the first time, and is likely to lead to not publishing at all.
-This is good, if the result would be crap that doesn't build and just pollutes the GitHub.
-But in principle is bad, since who knows -- perhaps you've solved a problem many other users struggled with?
+This is critical, because getting to A+ is hard for the first time, and is likely to lead to not publishing code at all.
+This is good, if the result would be a total crap that doesn't build and just pollutes the GitHub.
+But in principle it's bad, since who knows -- perhaps you've solved a problem many other users struggled had with?

 As an author you're almost like a chief of command.
-Now once your code is baked, you must serve it.
+Once your code is baked, you must serve it.
 You should try to make some noise about it.
 Otherwise nobody will know that you've built something.
 Use LinkedIn, Twitter, Facebook, GitHub, mailing lists, IRC.
-Let interested parties know you've built something.
+Let interested parties know you've built something and invite them as testers.

-And if it gets at least 1 GitHub "star", well done.
+And if it gets at least one GitHub "star", well done.
 You've unlocked yourself gates to the very next, and last, level.

 # You're an Open Source maintainer (level 5)

 Open Source maintainer.
-Who would have thought?
-Unlike other levels, here I don't know if I should congratulate you, or feel sorry for you.
+Unlike other levels, here I
+don't know if I should congratulate you, or feel sorry for you.
 This is the most prestigious role which you're punished with.